Are CFOs from Mars, and CMOs from Venus? Part II - Mastering Marketing Fundamentals

 The CFO who understands these concepts and can help the CMO rationalize the return on the company’s marketing investment is a valuable resource.

-The 3rdpart of this three part series, Are CFOs from Mars, and CMOs from Venus?, will cover developing marketing budgets and insightful marketing metrics.
+The 3rdpart of this three part series, Are CFOs from Mars, and CMOs from Venus?, cover developing marketing budgets and insightful marketing metrics.

 Not a member-scholar yet?
 Join our financial community here!